 Kids Attractions SeaWorld San Diego

 There are also three fun rides and a couple of shows for young children in the park’s Sesame Street Bay of Play area.
 After hitting up all the rides, guests will want to begin drying out and planning a show schedule.

 There are nine different shows to choose from inside SeaWorld San Diego, three of which only take place at night and range from five minutes in length to 20-25 minutes.

 Visitors need to arrive at the shows a little early to grab a good seat and make sure that they pay close attention to the “splash zone” seating area if they don’t want to get wet after drying off from the morning’s thrill rides.

-It’s definitely a crowd pleaser for all ages and a good place to begin the day’s show agenda, especially as an alternative to battling the large crowds who are seeing Shamu first.
+It’s a crowd-pleaser for all ages and an excellent place to begin the day’s show schedule, especially as an alternative to battling the large crowds who see Shamu first.

 Exhibits SeaWorld San Diego

-These include Antarctica: Empire of the Penguin, Dolphin Cove, Manta Aquarium, Pacific Point Preserve, Shark Encounter and Turtle Trek, and are all good ways to pass the time while waiting for shows to begin.
+These include Antarctica: Empire of the Penguin, Dolphin Cove, Manta Aquarium, Pacific Point Preserve, Shark Encounter, and Turtle Trek, and are all excellent ways to pass the time while waiting for shows to begin.

 Getting To SeaWorld San Diego